JSTOR-Labs/plant-humanities/watermelon.md

        fit="contatin"
        attribution="Wikimedia Commons">

 Diverse types of watermelon are also represented in styles commonly associated with European botanical specimens with the fruits sitting in isolation, such as in Maria Sybilla Merian’s [_Metamorphosis insectorum Surinamesium_](https://www.doaks.org/resources/rare-books/dissertatio-de-generatione-et-metamorphosibus-insectorum-surinamensium/view) and the nineteenth century illustration shown to the right.
 This latter painting is taken from an [album of Asian fruits](https://www.doaks.org/resources/rare-books/album-of-chinese-watercolors-of-asian-fruits/) held by Dumbarton Oaks, likely executed by a Chinese artist working in Malaysia or Sumatra.
 In it, different stages in the growth of the flower and the fruit are shown alongside the seeds and a vivid cross-section, again echoing the whorls of earlier depictions.
-This bright and appealingly visual nature of the modern watermelon left it uniquely open to enrolment into the racist visual tropes of nineteenth century America.
+The bright and appealingly visual nature of the modern watermelon left it uniquely open to enrolment into the racist visual tropes of nineteenth century America.
 <param ve-image
-title="Maria Sybilla Merian's watermelon with insects" url="https://www.archive.org/download/Metamorphosisin00Meri/page/n53_w351"
+title="Maria Sybilla Merian's watermelon with insects" url="https://iiif.lib.harvard.edu/manifests/drs:481769537"
        fit="contain"
        attribution="BHL">
 <param ve-image